yudduy/cs278-bnoc/README.md

 ## Recent Feature Updates

+### 🤝 Auto-Pairing System
+New users are automatically paired to ensure immediate app usability:

+- **Instant pairing** - New users are immediately paired with jleong222 or test accounts
+- **Zero waiting time** - No need to wait for other users to join
+- **Smart fallback system** - Creates test accounts automatically when needed
+- **Development friendly** - Consistent test accounts with known credentials
+- **Seamless integration** - Works during both sign-up and login flows

 ### 🎯 Together Mode Only Implementation
 The app has been updated to focus exclusively on collaborative photo sharing: